José Gaspar: Death

 Most versions of the legend agree that José Gaspar met his end in late 1821, soon after Spain transferred control of the Florida Territory to the United States.

 As the story goes, Gaspar had decided to retire after almost forty years of pirating, and he and his crew gathered on Gasparilla Island to split the enormous treasure cache he'd collected over his long career.
 During the distribution process, a lookout spotted what appeared to be a vulnerable merchant ship nearby.
 Gaspar could not resist taking one last prize, so he and his crew hurriedly boarded the Floriblanca to pursue their prey.
 However, when the pirates closed on their quarry and fired a warning shot, their intended victim raised an American flag to reveal that it was the US Navy pirate hunting schooner USS Enterprise in disguise.
 A fierce battle ensued in which the Floriblanca was hulled several times below the waterline and began to sink.
 Rather than surrender, Gaspar wrapped an anchor chain around his waist, dramatically shouted, "Gasparilla dies by his own hand, not the enemy's!", and leapt to his death in the waters of the Gulf of Mexico.

 His surviving crew attempted to flee as the Floriblanca sank within sight of the shore, but most were captured and hanged, with only a handful escaping into the wilderness.
 Some versions of the story claim that one of the survivors was John Gómez, who would tell the tale to subsequent generations.

 Evidence

-José Gaspar became a well-known figure in Florida folklore after civic leaders in Tampa chose an obscure tall tale from 100 miles down the coast as a new theme for the city's May Day festival in 1904.
+José Gaspar became a well-known figure in Florida folklore after 1904, when civic leaders in Tampa chose an obscure pirate legend from Charlotte Harbor (about 100 miles to the south) as a theme for the city's May Day festival.
 However, though the authenticity of the legend has been investigated for over a century, no evidence to support Gaspar's existence has ever been found.
+As Tampa Bay History Center director Rodney Kite-Powell explained, "It's impossible to prove a negative, but every effort to prove that [Gaspar] existed has come to a dead end.”